 Lord Eure to Cecil, Aug 1: I will labour to obey her Majesty's command.
-Lord Eure came to court on August 29.

 [HT.xii.241,249-250,274,276].

 Court news.
 July 26, Father Rivers: 'The Queen's desire of a progress to Bristol as yet continueth, and appointed to begin on Tuesday next [July 28], but the Council labour what they may to alter, both for that they would not be far from London in these troublesome times, as also for that her Majesty's ache continuing in her arm, and beginning in her hip, they doubt she will hardly be able rationally to endure so long travel'.

 [Jesuits, i.43].